Estimated reading time: 9 minutes

 The mortgage process can involve a lot paperwork, loan types, and last-minute changes, so you’ll want a reliable mortgage company.
 To find the best lender for you, prepare a list of interview questions to ask lenders.
 For example, if you’ll want a quick response on a loan approval, ask if they have in-house underwriters.

 The most time-sensitive item on your checklist when buying a home is making an offer.
 It’s important to be ready to make an offer during or soon after viewing a home.
-One way to show sellers you’re a serious buyer is to include a pre-approval letter with your offer.
-These letters are a step above prequalification letters and include a strong estimate of what a lender says you can afford.
-Mortgage companies only share them after checking a homebuyer’s finances, which can give sellers added confidence in a bid.
+One way to show sellers you’re a serious buyer is to include a Verified Approval Letter with your offer.
+These letters are a step above Pre-Approval Letters and include a strong estimate of what a lender says you can afford.
+Mortgage companies only share Verified Approval Letters after checking a homebuyer’s finances, which can give sellers added confidence in a bid.
 Additionally, in a competitive market, sellers may require your “highest and best offer.”

 Get an initial underwriting approval with a Mr. Cooper Verified Approval and receive an approval letter as early as the same day or next day!
 It’s fast, free, and shows sellers that you’ve got one of the nation’s largest servicers behind your offer.